deepsense-ai/seahorse/docs/operations/min-max_scaler.md

 Linearly rescales each feature to a common range [min, max] using column summary statistics.
 The operation is also known as Min-Max normalization or rescaling.

 This operation is ported from Spark ML.

+For a comprehensive introduction, see
+<a target="_blank" href="https://spark.apache.org/docs/1.6.0/ml-features.html#minmaxscaler">Spark documentation</a>.

+For scala docs details, see
-For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.MinMaxScaler">org.apache.spark.ml.feature.MinMaxScaler documentation</a>.
+<a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.MinMaxScaler">org.apache.spark.ml.feature.MinMaxScaler documentation</a>.

 **Since**: Seahorse 1.0.0